Mintakaaaa/mercia/weekly_logs/log_2.md

 **Action points acted on**
 - I asked more questions
-- I prepared a list of things I was going to say.
+- I prepared a list of things I was going to say
 - Recapped last visit's API info and executed the lesson plan

 **Tutoring context & session content**